MoreOutput/RockMUD/README.md

 **ticks.js**
 There is no single heartbeat timer.
 This controls the games timed events -- other than the core combat loop which is in Combat.js

-**commands.js, skills.js and spells.js**
+**commands.js, skills.js**
-All game commands are in found in these three files.
-Creating the function "test" in Commands.js adds the command 'test' to the game.
+All game commands are in found in these two files.
+Creating the function (test) in Commands.js adds the command (test) to the game.

 ##Directory Breakdown##
 **/classes**